Overview of gun laws by nation: Ireland

 Gun laws in Ireland are strict, requiring all firearms to be licensed individually through the Gardaí (police).
 Applicants must be 16 years of age and have a good reason for ownership, a secure location to store firearms, proof of competency with the firearm or arrangements to achieve such, provide access to medical records and two character references, and be of sound mind and temperate habits.
 Applicants convicted of certain specified offenses will be denied a firearms certificate.
 Personal protection is not a valid reason for ownership.

 Irish firearms law is based on the Firearms Act 1925, which was amended by several following acts in 1964, 1968, 1971, 1990, 1998 and 2000.
 The cumulative effect of these modifications, along with modifications in other acts and confusion over which amendments applied, resulted in a 2006 Irish Law Reform Commission recommendation that all extant legislation be restated (written in a single document with all prior Acts repealed).
-However, the Criminal Justice Act 2006, contained a rewriting almost 80% of the Firearms Act.
+However, the Criminal Justice Act 2006, contained a rewriting of almost 80% of the Firearms Act.
 It was quickly followed by amendments in 2007 and further major amendments in 2009, exacerbating the legislative confusion.
 As of 2014, the Law Reform Commission recommendation has not as yet been fully enacted; the Firearms Act consists of the initial 1925 Act amended by approximately twenty separate Acts and is well understood by only a handful of those directly involved in its drafting, amendment or usage.
 Extensive complaints have arisen over the application of the legislation, with several hundred judicial review cases won in the High Court and Supreme Court by firearms owners, all relating to licensing decisions which had not adhered to the Firearms Act.